syncfusion-content/blazor-docs/blazor/common/localization.md

 Set the app's supported cultures.
 Also, ensure the app is configured to process controller actions by calling `AddControllers` and `MapControllers`.

-If you create a Blazor Web App with an **Interactive render mode** such as `Server` you need to ensure the registration of the SyncfusionLocalizer and Syncfusion Blazorservices in ~/Program.cs files.
+If you create a Blazor Web App with an **Interactive render mode** as `Server` make sure to include the registration of SyncfusionLocalizer and Syncfusion Blazor services in the ~/Program.cs files.

 {% tabs %}